zalando-stups/documentation/components/taupage.rst

   * LogSet = APPLICATIONNAME
   * Log Name = APPLICATIONNAME-VERSION

-Than you get the **LogToken** and this token you have to set in the yaml file.
+Afterwards you get the **LogToken** and this token you have to set in the yaml file.

 Runtime environment